alipirani88/snpkit/README.md

 ***cluster*** : This option will run the pipeline on a single cluster.
 This option is similar to local but will rather run on a cluster node.
 It will not make use of multiple cores present on a cluster.
 Use this option for few number of samples or for testing purposes or for few number of large size samples which requires multiple cores to analyze individual samples.

-***parallel-cluster*** : The pipeline is optimized for this option.
-When this option is set, the pipeline will run everything on a cluster making use of all the cores available.
-This option will also submit individual jobs for each sample seperately and whenever needed.
+***parallel-cluster*** : The variant call step(All) is optimized for this option.
+When this option is set, the pipeline will run variant call jobs for each sample on individual compute cluster.
 When you set this option for each step in the pipeline, make sure all the jobs submitted by the pipeline at each step is completed before proceeding to another step.
 You can check the status of the job with:

 ```
 qstat -u USERNAME
 ```

+Note: Use parallel-cluster mode for All/clean,align,post-align,varcall,filter,stats steps.
+Use cluster/parallel-local mode for core_prep and core steps. parallel-cluster and cluster will be merged in next release.

 ## Quick Start